-A row-crop cultivator is a metal frame with several attached shanks and cultivators.
+A row-crop cultivator is a metal frame with several shanks and cultivators attached.
 The shanks can be set for specific crop rows and throw the soil as the frame is pulled by a tractor.
 Shields can be mounted to protect the more delicate plants.

 Wiggle hoes are steered from the back of the implement as it is pulled by a tractor.
 They consist of half sweeps that face either to the left or the right and are attached to a shank.
-Wiggle hoes can be steered by the driver close to the crops but require wide crop spacing.
+Wiggle hoes can be steered by the driver close to the crops, but this requires wide crop spacing.

 The European brush weeder sweeps weeds out of the soil.
 The brushes fit between narrow rows of crops, which are protected by a shield.
 As with the wiggle hoe, a brush weeder is steered from the back of the implement by a driver.